Athletic Trainer Information

 The following links are excellent sources of information.
 Please take the time to become informed.

 All injuries must be reported to the Certified Athletic Trainer by the athlete.
 An Accident Report Form will be completed by the Certified Athletic Trainer.
 If medical evaluation is recommended, a physician should be consulted.
 A Participation Information Form (PIF) will be issued by the Certified Athletic Trainer when it is deemed necessary for an athlete to be restricted or removed from athletic participation.
 The athlete's physician or the Certified Athletic Trainer will make this decision.
 The athletes must present the PIF to the coach.

 New Canaan High School Return to Play Guidelines for Post-Concussion Athletes:

-The athlete will repeat the test in one (1) week.
-Absence from sports for a prolonged period of time will require the athlete to complete a conditioning program prior to returning to their sport.
-The specifics of the conditioning program are dependent on the amount of missed sports participation.
-Specific sports training will progress from non-contact drills to full contact drills and then to game play. athletes must participate in full practices prior to returning to competition.
+· The athlete will repeat the test in one (1) week.
+Absence from sports for a prolonged period of time may require the athlete to complete a conditioning program prior to returning to their sport.

 Return-to-Play: All Other Injuries

 Athletes seen by a physician will be issued a PIF clearing them for participation upon the receipt of a physician's WRITTEN NOTE indicating the injured athlete is able to resume activity.
 Athletes who have missed practices will not return to competition the day of medical release.
 Athletes who have not participated in practices will be required to condition prior to return to activity.